GrenguyAkaTheo/Sync-YouTube-music-playlist/README.md

 # Sync-YouTube-music-playlist
 This is a relitivly simple bash scrip that uses yt-dlp to download a youtube music playlist and automatically the thumbnail, lyrics, and artists to the metadata of all the songs on the playlist.
-It will also automaticaly delete songs from your music directory if you remove them from your youtube music playlist.
-The Album does get set to the file name as of personal preferances, but you can obviously change this if you can find where it does this (I forgot :D)
+It will also automaticaly delete songs from your music directory if you remove them from your youtube music playlist

 For this script to work you must have yt-dlp, and mid3v2 installed or it won't be able to download anything off of youtube, or properly embed metadata for some audio players (Like lollypop)